 600 Hectares of nature reserve in a 1000 Hectares nature complex.
 The area is easily accesible and has a wide variation of natural habitats.

 The larger fens attract migrating waders and waterfowl, Common Redshank, Common Greenshank and Dunlin to name a few.
 Several pairs of Eurasian Nightjar breed on the moors, Wryneck and Northern Wheatear pass by on their migration.
 In the forest areas Black Woodpecker and Middle Spotted Woodpecker can be seen together with the more common woodpeckers.
-A few pairs of European Pied Flycatcher still breed here.
+A few pairs of Pied Flycatcher still breed here.
 Birds of prey such as Peregrine Falcon, Eurasian Hobby, Northern Goshawk and European Honey-buzzard breed in or around the area.

 During the autumn migration the migration counting station is manned almost daily throughout September and October and vistors are always welcome to admire the spectacle of thousands of finches, pipits, trushes and, on good days, tens to sometimes a few hundred Common Buzzard passing on their way south.
 Even rarities such as White-tailed Eagle and Greater Spotted Eagle have passed over the counting station in recent years.